-To view and/or download this report in its entirety, click the "download" link at the bottom of the page (PDF: 12 pages, 118 KB).
+To view and/or download this report in its entirety, click on the attached PDF.
+(12 pages, 118 KB).

 The conference, "Feasible Additional Sources of Finance for Development," was concerned with possibilities of additional sources of finance either for disposition through multilateral agencies or bilateral aid for global priorities or as additional own resources for developing countries.
 Its background was the challenge posed by the Millennium Development Goals (MDGs) and the accepted best-estimate that their fulfillment by the target year of 2015 would require (beside much larger additional outlays in such fields as health and education and environment on the part of the low-income and middle-income countries) an additional annual contribution in the order of $50 billion in present prices as Official Development Assistance (ODA): roughly equal to the present annual total of bilateral and multilateral ODA.